01 of 10

 Finish Cooking the Tapioca

-Boil for 20 minutes, then cover and allow the tapioca pearls to sit in the hot water for another 15-20 minutes, or until you're happy with their chewiness.
+Boil for 20 minutes, then cover and allow the tapioca pearls to sit in the hot water for another 15 to 20 minutes, or until you're happy with their chewiness.
 Tapioca pearls will rise to the surface as they cook.

 Tip: You can follow the instructions on the package, but even pearl tapioca that claims to be "Ready in 5 Minutes!" still tends to need at least 20 minutes or more to cook.
 Basically, keep an eye on your tapioca, taste-testing until you're happy with it.Continue to 8 of 10 below.